morizotter/SwiftRefresher/README.md

 # SwiftRefresher

 `UIRefreshControl` on UIViewController's UITableView works strange.
-SwiftRefresher is on of the alternatives of UIRefreshControl.
+SwiftRefresher is one of the alternatives of UIRefreshControl.

 ![refresher.gif](refresher.gif)